+- Be in touch if you would like csv versions of these files

 - Current Population Survey (CPS)

 - Stata format

 - CSV

 1. Interpreting Indicator Variables

 For this problem, we'll use Decennial Census/American Community Survey data from IPUMS-USA for 1950 and 2010 (for 2010, the 1-year American Community Survey), linked above.